lucagoslar/sveltekit-payload/README.md

 # apply db migrations to db
 npx prisma migrate dev

+# run the database
+docker-compose up -d mongo

 # run histoire (isolated components)
 npm run story:dev

-# run the database
-docker-compose up -d mongo

-# run the development server
+# or run the development server
 npm run dev

 # run environment in nodemon if you find yourself working on payload collections/ globals since they are only mounted when server is started - however the rest will update automatically with vite and webpack